 Risk management is becoming increasingly important to running clinical trials and ensuring compliance with regulatory expectations.
-There are now numerous pharmaceutical guidelines covering risk management including ICH Q9 and the revised ICH GCP R2 guideline.
+There are now numerous pharmaceutical guidelines covering risk management including ICH Q9 and the revised ICH GCP R2.

-This essential one-day course will explain the importance of using risk management techniques in clinical research to comply with the latest focus on inspection in this area.
+This essential course will explain the importance of using risk management techniques in clinical research to comply with the latest focus on inspection in this area.
 It will show you how risk management can improve the quality of your clinical trials and demonstrate the importance of using risk analysis and risk management techniques in clinical trials and risk-based monitoring.
-You will learn how to identify, evaluate and implement specific risk-based techniques for risk management used in clinical trials.
+You will learn how to identify, evaluate and implement specific risk-based techniques for risk management, including a clinical quality management framework.

 Benefits of attending:

 Anyone working on clinical trials including CRAs, monitors, clinical managers, project managers, lead clinical research associates, data managers, statisticians, study managers and those in QA/audit/QC and document management.
 It will also be relevant to those who work alongside the study team, such as regulatory affairs and pharmacovigilance.

 We do not currently have dates confirmed for this course; please contact us to be informed when it is scheduled; or to discuss running this course on an in-house basis for your staff.